jmbredenberg/Mafia-rules/README.md

  - "Disarm."
  - "I am an innocent child and I trust you."
  - "I'm gonna make you an offer you can't refuse."

-##'Are You Playing?'

-If someone asks "are you X?" or "are you playing?" you must respond truthfully.
-Identities of players should be public.
-(You may kill someone before answering their question, but you may not run away without answering.)

 ##Town Roles: